anasshakil/metadata/README.md

 -   ### Custom cache file name

     This library does not support caching for stream passed as a parameter in such case you should provide something that could identify the cache file later.
-If you do not provide a cache file name a random name will be generated.<br/><br/>`no_cache: false` will be ignored for stream passed as a parameter, if `fileName` is not provided.
+If you do not provide a cache file name a random name will be generated.<br><br>`no_cache: false` will be ignored for stream passed as a parameter, if `fileName` is not provided.

     ```js
     import { createReadStream } from "node:fs";